 “A writer writes not because he is educated but because he is driven by the need to communicate.
 Behind the need to communicate is the need to share.
 Behind the need to share is the need to be understood.”– Leo Rosten

 If Act One is feeling thin, or the conflict is weak, it might help to remember that your idea of the story is not the whole story.
-A series of events need to happen to inform your hero’s decision at the end of the first act.
+A series of events need to happen to inform your protagonist’s decision at the end of the first act.
 The stakes are rising.
-What are the situations that conspire to lead to this moment where your hero makes a decision?
+What are the situations that conspire to lead to this moment where your protagonist makes a decision?